Nina Tikkinen

-Nina Minttu Maria Tikkinen (born 6 February 1987) is a retired Finnish ice hockey player.
+Nina Minttu Maria Tikkinen (born 6 February 1987) is a Finnish retired ice hockey player.
 She played with the Finnish national team from 2004 until 2014 and won bronze medals at the 2010 Winter Olympic Games and at the 2008 and 2009 IIHF Women's World Championships.

-Tikkinen played NCAA hockey with the Minnesota State Mavericks of Minnesota State University, Mankato from the 2007–08 season to the 2010–11 season.
+Tikkinen played college ice hockey in the NCAA Division I with the Minnesota State Mavericks women's ice hockey program of Minnesota State University, Mankato from the 2007–08 season to the 2010–11 season.
 She played in the Finnish Naisten SM-sarja with TPS Turku and Kärpät Naiset.

 Playing career

 Finland

 She spent three years competing with the Finnish national team and selected Rookie of the Year in 2003–04.
 She participated in the 2007 World Championships and the 2006 Four Nations Tournament as a member of Finland's National Team.
 In 2006–07, she tallied three goals and four assists for seven points for her club team, Karpat Oulu.
 Tikkinen joined three fellow Western Collegiate Hockey Association players: two from Minnesota Duluth and one from Minnesota on the 2010 Olympic team roster.
 There was also one from Ohio State of the CCHA.

 Tikkinen also played with Finland in the 2013 Women's World Championship.